qouteall/qouteall-blog/Cognitive-biases.md

 ## Information addiction and curiosity

 People seeks information that they are interested in.
-The seeking of interesting of information drives **both curiosity and information addiction**.
+The seeking of interesting information drives **both curiosity and information addiction**.

 > As with food, we spent most of our history deprived of information and craving it; now we have way too much of it to function and manage its entropy and toxicity.
 >